DMR Key Biographies

 An expert in designing interiors across all market sectors, Jay has primarily focused in the education/higher education, corporate, healthcare and public sectors throughout his career.
 At DMR, he supports the growing interiors department, which is currently completing numerous renovations, expansions and fit-outs in both the public and private sector.

 Jay earned a Bachelor of Fine Arts in Interior Design from The College of New Jersey and is registered in Interior Design in New Jersey.
 He has participated in numerous speaking engagements throughout his career, and remains active in numerous International Interior Design Association events.

-Colleen serves on the executive board of the New Jersey League of Municipalities (NJLM) and is past President of the New Jersey Conference of Mayors.
+Colleen also currently serves on the executive board of the New Jersey League of Municipalities (NJLM) and is past President of the New Jersey Conference of Mayors.
 In addition, she chairs the NJLM Land Use Legislative Committee and leads the Mayor’s Coalition for the Raritan Valley Rail Coalition.